Showing all 13 results

 Frequently Asked Questions

-The chain mail, made of thousands of interlinkings iron rings, gave protection while allowing freedom of movement.
-It was worn together with a hooded coat called hauberk, trousers, gloves, and shoes to cover the knight’s entire body.
+The chain mail, made of thousands of interlinking iron rings, gave protection while allowing freedom of movement.
+It was worn together with a hooded coat called a hauberk, trousers, gloves, and shoes to cover the knight’s entire body.

-On the other hand, an entire suit of plate armor consisted of separate plates and metal parts, including a breastplate, helmet, gauntlets, and sabatons, which covered the wearer’s entire body, including their head.
+On the other hand, an entire suit of plate armor consisted of separate plates and metal parts, including a breastplate, helmet, gauntlets, and sabatons, which covered the wearer’s entire body, including their head, and which sat over chainmail for extra protection.

 Contrary to popular belief, plate armors did not greatly impair the wearer’s movement.
 The metal parts were not so heavy as to restrict movement, and they were connected by movable rivets and leather straps to allow mobility.